antiparticle25/genomic_data_solutions/README.md

 ## Sequencing in Oncology – Mapping Genomic Sequencing Expenditures Across Hospitals and Clinics in Europe

 I have also explored the expenditure of sequencing in oncology throughout Europe.
 While sequencing itself might not be a determining factor for diagnosing cancer, it plays a key role in deciding therapy and treatments.

-Importantly, cancer is on the rise worldwide, with the number of new cases expected to nearly double by 2050 compared to 2025:
+Importantly, cancer is on the rise worldwide, with the number of new cases expected to nearly double by 2050 compared to 2025 ([WHO International Agency for Research on Cancer](https://www.iarc.who.int/)).
 <br><br>
 <p align="center">
   <img src="files/cancer_new_cases.png" alt="Projected Global Cancer Cases" width="90%"/>
   <img src="files/heatmap_common_world.png" alt="Cancer Subtype Distribution" width="90%"/>
 </p>

-In particular, within Europe:
+In particular, within Europe ([OECD EU Cancer Profiles Synthesis Report 2025](https://www.oecd.org/en/publications/eu-country-cancer-profiles-synthesis-report-2025_20ef03e1-en.html)):

 - Every minute, five people in the EU are diagnosed with cancer.
 - A total of 2,742,447 new cancer cases were expected in the EU in 2022.
 - Every minute, cancer kills more than two people in the EU.
 - In 2021, 1.15 million people died from cancer in EU countries—making it the second-leading cause of death after cardiovascular disease.

 My aim is to better understand how much is being spent on genomic sequencing at both the national and regional levels across Europe, starting with Germany as a case study.
-For this, I have gathered cancer incidence data from 2020, covering major cancer types including lung, colorectal, ovarian, breast, prostate, pancreatic, melanoma, leukemia, uterine, and non-Hodgkin lymphoma.
+For this, For this, I have gathered [cancer incidence data from 2020](https://www.dkr.de/), covering major cancer types including lung, colorectal, ovarian, breast, prostate, pancreatic, melanoma, leukemia, uterine, and non-Hodgkin lymphoma.
-To get a sense of where these cases are most likely diagnosed or treated, I compiled a list of hospitals in each region.
+To get a sense of where these cases are most likely diagnosed or treated, I [compiled a list of hospitals in each region](https://www.german-hospital-directory.com).
+Below is a snapshot showing the top five hospitals by number of cancer-related cases (including both diagnoses and ongoing treatments) in three federal states: Berlin, Bavaria, and North Rhine-Westphalia (NRW).
 Below is a snapshot showing the top five hospitals by number of cancer-related cases (including both diagnoses and ongoing treatments) in three federal states: Berlin, Bavaria, and North Rhine-Westphalia (NRW):

 ![Top 5 Hospitals by Cancer Case Volume in Berlin, Bavaria, NRW](files/samplecities_hospitals.png)

-It is noticeable that in Berlin—which is a city-state, urban, and densely populated, the majority of cases are concentrated in a few large hospitals, most prominently Charité (Europe’s largest university hospital).
-Meanwhile, in Bavaria and North Rhine-Westphalia, cancer-related care is spread out over numerous hospitals, reflecting the fact that these regions contain many different prominent cities.
+It is noticeable that in Berlin, which is a city-state, urban and densely populated, the majority of cases are concentrated in a few large hospitals, most prominently Charité (Europe’s largest university hospital).
+Meanwhile, in Bavaria and North Rhine-Westphalia, cancer-related care is spread out over numerous hospitals, reflecting the fact that these regions contain many spread out prominent cities.

 <details>
   <summary>Full distribution of hospital data across all of Germany’s federal states</summary>